-4 102 hectolitres (85% rosés and 15% reds) Maximum yield allowed: 50 hl/ha (20 hl/acre)

-Terroir designation of the Côtes de Provence AOC, recognized in 2019 (Source: Syndicat des Vins Côtes de Provence)
+4 352 hectolitres (95% rosés and 15% reds) Maximum yield allowed: 50 hl/ha (20 hl/acre) Terroir designation of the Côtes de Provence AOC, recognized in 2019 (Source: Syndicat des Vins Côtes de Provence)

 he Côtes de Provence Notre-Dame des Anges wine region is located in the heart of the Var department, bordered to the south by the Massif des Maures mountain range and to the north by limestone hills.
 The terroir bears the name Notre-Dame des Anges, in reference to the highest point in the Massif des Maures, which is visible throughout the territory.
 There are 10 communities within its boundaries: Les Arcssur-Argens, Carnoules, Taradeau, Vidauban.
 Le Cannet-des-Maures.
 La Garde-Freinet.
 Le Luc-en-Provence.
-Les Mayons, Gonfaron and Pignans.
+Gonfaron, Pignans and Les Mayons.

 Cut off from any maritime influence by the presence of the Massif des Maures, the Notre-Dame des Anges region is characterized by a Mediterranean climate with continental influences, featuring cool, wet winters (900 mm/year) and particularly hot, dry summers.
 The entire sector is located on the same geological formation, Permian sandstone dating from the Palaeozoic era (the oldest geological remains in the appellation), on which four main types of soils can be found: - pelites, whose red colour is one of the visible characteristics of this terroir - old alluvial terraces of the Aille River with their "rounded pebbles" (galets roulés) - sand - schist along the edges of the Maures mountain range.
-Coteaux d'Aix-en-Provence appellation he Coteaux d'Aix-en-Provence appellation covers nearly 4,300 hectares (10,600 acres) in 47 communities in the Bouches-du-Rhône department and two in the Var.
-This area primarily comprises the western part of calcareous Provence and extends from the Durance River in the north to the Mediterranean Sea in the south, and from the Rhône Valley in the west to Sainte-Victoire Mountain in the east, encircling the city of Aix-en-Provence which gave the AOC its name.
-The landscape is relatively unified with a series of eroded mountain chains (with peaks higher than 1,000 metres), sedimentary basins and limestone secondary chains.
+Coteaux d'Aix-en-Provence appellation

-Production: 216 466 hectolitres (equivalent to 29 million bottles)

-86 % Rosé 8 % Red 6 % White
+Production: 213 409 hectolitres (equivalent to 29 million bottles) 86 % Rosé 7% Red 7% White Wine-making industry:

-Wine-making industry: